oumaymahammami/BI-Project-Student-Performance-Engagement-Analysis/README.md

 ## Tools & Technologies
 - Python & Pandas for data processing
 - PySpark & Databricks for ETL and data warehouse design
-- Power BI (optional) for dashboards and visualization
+- Power BI for dashboards and visualization